itswadesh/angularcode-gridsome/content/posts/configure-vultr-for-nodejs-deployment.md

 <h1 id="create"> Create and start an instance </h1>
 Head to <a href="https://www.vultr.com/?ref=8404231-6G">https://www.vultr.com</a> and create a Vultr account.

-Login to <a href="https://www.vultr.com/?ref=8404231-6G">Vultr</a> panel and create the droplet. for a nodejs project it is recommended to go for 2GB RAM droplet
+Login to <a href="https://www.vultr.com/?ref=8404231-6G">Vultr</a> panel and create the instance. for a nodejs project it is recommended to go for 2GB RAM instance

 Choose a region closer to your target audience location Select UBUNTU 18.x as the operating system

-<h1 id="login"> Login to that droplet </h1>
+<h1 id="login"> Login to that instance </h1>
-The droplet creation will take somewhere between 1–3 minutes.
+The instance creation will take somewhere between 1–3 minutes.
 Upon completion, it will be assigned with an IP Address

 Option-1 (Using password)
 ---------